Giulio Clovio: Other

-The British Library has his twelve full page miniatures of the victories of the Emperor Charles V, and the Stuart de Rothesay Book of Hours, which was originally commissioned by Cardinal Marino Grimani and includes 4 miniatures by Giulio Clovio.
+The British Library has his twelve full-page miniatures of the victories of the Emperor Charles V, and the Stuart de Rothesay Book of Hours, which was originally commissioned by Cardinal Marino Grimani and includes 4 miniatures by Giulio Clovio.

-The Vatican library has a manuscript life of Frederigo III di Montefeltro, Duke of Urbino, superbly illustrated by Clovio.
+The Vatican library has a manuscript life of Federigo III di Montefeltro, Duke of Urbino, superbly illustrated by Clovio.
 Other illustrations by him are kept in libraries in Vienna, New York City, Munich, and Paris, and in many private collections.
 A large exhibition of his works was held in 2012 in Klovićevi Dvori ("Palace of Klović"), the art gallery dedicated to him in Zagreb.

 According to a description written for publication by Antonfrancesco Cirni, he also designed many of the costumes for the famously elaborate wedding festivities of Ortensia Borromeo in March 1565, which were held in the Vatican and included a tournament in the Belvedere courtyard.
 Such duties were often expected of a Renaissance court painter.
 The costumes are carefully recorded in a series of anonymous etchings, some probably based on Clovio's design drawings.

 Death and burial

-Giulio Clovio died in Rome on January 5, 1578.
+Giulio Clovio died in Rome on 5 January 1578.
 His tomb is in the Basilica of San Pietro in Vincoli, the church containing Michelangelo's celebrated Moses.